A unified stochastic approximation framework for learning in games

-By itself, subcoercivity ensures that there is no consistent drift pointing away from $\cpt$, so it is reasonable to expect that $\curr[\dstate]$ is not repelled to infinity either.
-To control the inherent stochasticity in $\curr[\dstate]$ and make this intuition precise, we will require the following summability conditions regarding the bias, variance, and magnitude of the gradient signal process $\curr[\signal]$:
+By itself, subcoercivity ensures that there is no consistent drift pointing away from $\cpt$, so it is reasonable to expect that $\curr[\dstate]$ does not escape to infinity either.
+To control the inherent stochasticity in $\curr[\dstate]$ and make this intuition precise, we will require the following summability conditions on the bias, variance, and magnitude of the gradient signal process $\curr[\signal]$:

-Under these conditions, we have the following stability result:
+Under these conditions, we have the following stability result.

-\begin{proposition} Suppose that \eqref{eq:MRM} is run with step-size and gradient signal sequences satisfying \eqref{eq:sum}.
-If $\game$ is subcoercive, the sequence of iterates $\curr[\dstate]$ generated by \eqref{eq:MRM} is bounded \ac{wp1}. \end{proposition}
+\begin{proposition} Suppose that \eqref{eq:method} is run with step-size and gradient signal sequences satisfying \eqref{eq:sum}.
+If $\game$ is subcoercive, the sequence of iterates $\curr[\dstate]$ generated by \eqref{eq:method} is bounded \ac{wp1}. \end{proposition}

-Before proving \cref{prop:bounded}, some remarks and corollaries are in order.
-First, it is important to note that subcoercivity only concerns the primitives of the game under study, and it is otherwise ``algorithm-agnostic''.
+Before proving \cref{prop:bounded}, it is important to note that subcoercivity only concerns the primitives of the game under study, and it is otherwise ``algorithm-agnostic''.
 In this regard, given the primal-dual nature of the underlying dynamics \eqref{eq:MD}, \cref{prop:bounded} plays a major role in enabling the use of stochastic approximation tools and techniques (otherwise, the boundedness of $\points$ by itself does not suffice).

-Second, under \cref{prop:errorbounds}, the verification of \eqref{eq:sum} becomes a trivial affair for the example algorithms under study.
-In particular, a joint application of \cref{cor:APT,prop:errorbounds,prop:bounded,thm:Benaim} readily yields the general convergence result below:
+Moreover, from an operational viewpoint, \cref{prop:algorithms} makes the verification of \eqref{eq:sum} a trivial affair for the algorithms under study.
+In particular, a joint application of \cref{cor:APT,prop:algorithms,prop:bounded,thm:Benaim} readily yields the general convergence result below: